Warhammer 40,000 Collectible Card Game

 Warhammer 40,000 Collectible Card Game, sometimes denoted WH40KCCG is an out-of-print collectible card game released in 2001 by Sabertooth Games.
+It had five expansions, the last of which was printed in early 2003.
 It is set in the fictional Warhammer 40,000 universe.
 The players may select various factions around which they could base their personalized deck.
 These factions include Orks, Space Marines, Chaos, Eldar, Tyranids, Imperial Guard, and Dark Eldar; there were also sub-factions (such as individual Space Marines chapters).

+Sabretooth game later released semi-compatible games set in the same universe, Horus Heresy and Dark Millennium.